cyberwizardinstitute/workshops/data_by_johnny.md

 Later you will discover unique properties for each.

-Objects and Arrays are helpful containers for data.
+Objects and arrays are useful containers for data.

-They can contain any kind of data, including objects and arrays.
+They may contain any kind of data, including objects and arrays.

-Which are useful containers for data, including objects and arrays.

-:^)

-Objects, and arrays, store data differently, analogous to books and scrolls.
+Objects and arrays, they store data differently, analogous to books and scrolls.

 Or a million other analogies.
 Ask around.